bazelbuild/rules_apple/doc/common_info.md

 Issue navigator from working for test failures.
 To work around this, you can have the paths made absolute via swizzling by enabling the `"apple.swizzle_absolute_xcttestsourcelocation"` feature.
-You'll also need to set the `BAZEL_WORKSPACE_DIRECTORY` environment variable in your scheme to the root of your workspace (i.e. `$(SRCROOT)`).
+You'll also need to set the `BUILD_WORKSPACE_DIRECTORY` environment variable in your scheme to the root of your workspace (i.e. `$(SRCROOT)`).